owlRobotics-GmbH/owlRobotPlatform/README.md

 * Camera person detection (follow-me): https://github.com/opencv/opencv-python

-1. On your Raspberry PI, verify that the CAN driver is installed:
+1. On your Raspberry Pi5, verify that the CAN driver is installed:
 ```
 ## edit boot config ##
 sudo nano /boot/firmware/config.txt